These Adorable Minnie Mouse Necklaces Pay Tribute To The Fashion Icon's Signature Bow & Polka Dots

 This LE hue is a ShopDisney exclusive.

 You can keep Minnie Mouse close to your heart when wearing any of these around your neck.
 They are adorable, quirky, and you can pair them with anything from jeans and a tee to your fave LBD.
-The RockLove x Disney Minnie Mouse bow necklaces will be an excellent addition to any OOTD and any accessories collection.
+The Disney x RockLove Minnie Mouse bow necklaces will be an excellent addition to any OOTD and any accessories collection.